-For dinner you’ll need to book ahead to dine at celebrated Chef Elena Reygada’s famed bistro, Rosetta.
+Another fine-dining restaurant in Roma is celebrated Chef Elena Reygada’s famed bistro, Rosetta.
 One of Latin America’s top restaurants, it’s a must go-to for foodies in Roma Norte.
 You can make a reservation online or at Open Table.

 Set within a beautifully-restored mansion, it’s easily one of the most romantic restaurants in Mexico City.
 Highlights of the fusion Mexican Italian menu include the daily house-made pastas of pappardelle, tortellini and ravioli.

 Saturday Itinerary – Things to Do in Roma Norte

 If you’re wondering what to do in Roma Mexico City in the morning, then begin with a hearty breakfast.
 Cafe Toscano is one of four restaurants situated facing the Plaza Rio de Janeiro, a tranquil park with a statue featuring a replica of Michelangelo’s David statue.

 It offers a similar menu to its sister location in upscale Polanco.
 Delicious desayunos (breakfasts) are available daily until 1:30 pm, followed by a traditional Italian menu into the evening.

 Breakfast options include a selection of fresh pressed juices (by pitcher or glass), omelettes and classic egg dishes, as well as traditional Mexican dishes such as chilaquiles and light fare.

 Inside, fresh baked goods line an antique wooden table.
 A lively barista prepares strong cafes behind a high marble top.

 Quick service and tasty meals are reasonably priced for the neighbourhood.
 The view is unbeatable.

 After breakfast, cross into the Plaza Rio de Janeiro and take in the weekend market run by an all-women collective.